alchemydc/btcrecover/.ai/memory-bank/techContext.md

 ## Dependencies
 - btcrecover: core wallet recovery logic
 - coincurve (libsecp256k1): requires system libraries (`automake`, `libtool`) on macOS
-- GUI library (Gooey, PySimpleGUI, or Tkinter): user interface
+- FreeSimpleGUI: user interface
+- python-dotenv: .env file support for GUI field pre-population
 - Standard Python libraries for subprocess, file I/O, etc.

 ## Tool Usage Patterns
-- GUI invokes btcrecover CLI as a subprocess or via direct Python API
+- GUI invokes btcrecover CLI as a subprocess
 - All user input is validated before processing
 - Temporary files (if any) are securely deleted after use
 - No network transmission of seeds or passphrases
+- .env file can be used to pre-populate GUI fields for convenience